distribution/distribution/README.md

 For example, users with their own software products may want to maintain a registry for private, company images.
-Also, you may wish to deploy your own image repository for images used to test or in continuous integration.
+Also, you may wish to deploy your own image repository for images used to test or in continious integration.
 For these use cases and others, [deploying your own registry instance](https://github.com/docker/docker.github.io/blob/master/registry/deploying.md) may be the better choice.